Heat Stroke Treatment Clinic in Columbia MD

 • Drink as much as fluid during exercise in summertime

-• Avoid being in a hot environment such as in a hot car for long time
+• Avoid being in a hot environment such as in a hot car for a long time

-• Try to take care of you increasing body temperature before getting too hot
+• Try to take care of your increasing body temperature before getting too hot

-• Do not wear too many layers during exercise or being outside in humid and hot days
+• Do not wear too many layers during exercise or being outside on humid and hot days

 • Watch early symptoms of heat stroke like feeling hot, tired, or thirsty, headache, nausea, or vomiting.

-If any of above symptoms you should try to cool your body by pouring cold water, putting cold pack on neck, armpit, and groin area.
+If any of the above symptoms you should try to cool your body by pouring cold water and putting a cold pack on the neck, armpit, and groin area.